 IPJ is seeking volunteers to join the Editorial Committee to collaborate with Leo Killsback, our a new Editor in coordinating the refereeing process for submitted articles, sending submissions round to advisory committee members for review, and making final decisions on articles based on reviewers' advice.
 If you are interested in on the Editorial Committee, please contact Leo Killsback, firstname.lastname@example.org.

-IPJ INVITES VOLUNTEERS TO SERVE ON ITS ADVISORY COMMITTEE, REFEREEING SUBMITTED ARTICLES.
-If you are interested in being a reviewer of submitted articles in the IPJ refereeing process, please contact Leo Killsback.
+IPJ INVITES VOLUNTEERS TO SERVE ON ITS ADVISORY COUNCIL, REFEREEING SUBMITTED ARTICLES.
+If you are interested in being a reviewer of submitted articles in the IPJ refereeing process, please contact Leo Killsback, email@example.com.

 Book Review Committee:

-We wish you a fine summer.
-Indigenous Policy Journal is available on the web with e-mail notification of new issues at no charge.
+We wish you a fine New Year.
+Indigenous Policy journal is available on the web with email notification of new issues at no charge.
 Indigenous Policy puts out two regular issues a year (Summer and Winter), and since summer 2006, what is now a fall issue serving as the Proceedings of the Western Social Science Association Meeting American Indian Studies Section.
 We are seeking additional editors, columnists and commentators for regular issues, and editors or editorial groups for special issues, and short articles for each issue.
-A new development is that, thanks to long time compilers Jonathon Erlen and Jay Toth, we now carry in each issue a regularly updated and searchable data base of Ph.D.
+A new development is that, thanks to long time compilers Jonathon Erlen and Jay Toth, we are developing a regularly updated and searchable data base of Ph.D.
 Dissertations from Universities Around the World on Topics Relating to Indians in the Americas, compiled from Dissertation Abstracts, with recent dissertations also listed separately in each of our regular Summer and Winter issues.

 Send us your thoughts and queries about issues and interests and replies can be printed in the next issue and/or made by e-mail.
 In addition, we will carry Indigenous Studies Network (ISN) news and business so that these pages can be a source of ISN communication and dialoguing in addition to circular letters and annual meetings at APSA.
 In addition to being the newsletter/journal of the Indigenous Studies Network, we collaborate with the Native American Studies Section of the Western Social Science Association (WSSA) and provide a dialoguing vehicle for all our readers.
 This is your publication.
 Please let us know if you would like to see more, additional, different, or less coverage of certain topics, or a different approach or format.